[H1]Natural disasters[\H1]

 [ICON_BULLET]kann, wenn er im Wasser einschlägt, einen Tsunami auslösen

 In äußerst seltenen Fällen können globale Naturkatastrophen auftreten, die das Gleichgewicht der Spielwelt empfindlich stören.
-Dazu zählen weltweite Pandemien, die oft im Zusammenhang mit Hungersnöten stehen - ausgelöst durch klimatische Anomalien, die wiederum auf verheerende Vulkanausbrüche in weit entfernten Regionen wie Alaska, Island oder Mittelamerika zurückgehen.
+Dazu zählen weltweite Pandemien, die oft im Zusammenhang mit Hungersnöten stehen - ausgelöst durch klimatische Anomalien, die wiederum auf verheerende Vulkanausbrüche in weit entfernten Regionen wie Alaska, Island, Mittelamerika oder Ozeanien zurückgehen.

 Diese Katastrophen wirken sich direkt auf die Bevölkerung aus und beeinflussen damit die wirtschaftliche und politische Stabilität von Reichen und Kulturen.
 Sie erinnern daran, dass Zivilisationen durch externe Schocks ins Wanken geraten können und dass Anpassungsfähigkeit oft über Macht entscheidet.